catseye/ellsync/README.md

 ### Backup router

-ellsync's operation is based on a *backup router* which is a JSON file that looks like this:
+`ellsync`'s operation is based on a *backup router* which is a JSON file that looks like this:

     {